Where to grab a bite, beer and late-night snack from 11th Street to Mount Pleasant and everywhere in between.

 Late-Night Hot Spots

 Columbia Heights’ microneighborhoods have got your back when you’re looking for a night cap.
-End your trek for craft beer at Meridian Pint, an 11th Street gastropub with more than 20 drafts to choose from, the majority of which are brewed locally.
 Room 11 is one of the city’s finest neighborhood cocktail bars, offering up light bites and strong drinks skillfully mixed by knowledgeable bartenders.

 The Ultimate Dive Bar Pub Crawl